liraymond04/re0-translations/posts/side_stories/Stand by me Pleiades Part 4/index.md

 comrades, struck Petra more profoundly than Musica's pessimistic words about the future.

-At the same time, she remembering something. ――Just how did the people of Arlam village, who had tried so hard to treat Emilia coldly, come to accept her existence?
+At the same time, she remembered something. ――Just how did the people of Arlam village, who had tried so hard to treat Emilia coldly, come to accept her existence?

 Talking to Emilia, understanding Emilia, and interacting with Emilia.